nature-of-code/buyers-guide/README.md

 * [Penguin Random House](https://www.penguinrandomhouse.com/books/739590/the-nature-of-code-by-daniel-shiffman/)
 * [Amazon](https://amzn.to/4e3243y) (Check your country's Amazon!)

-🚉 You might also try the following:
+You might also try the following:

-1. Contact your local bookstore and ask them to order it for you!
-Give them the ISBN number (**ISBN-10: 1718503709, ISBN-13: 978-1718503700)**.
+1. Contact your local bookstore and ask if they can order it for you.
+Provide them with the ISBN numbers: **ISBN-10: 1718503709, ISBN-13: 978-1718503700**.
-2. Refer to the “Retailers by Country” list below to see if they have *The Nature of Code* in stock.
+2. Check the "Retailers by Country" list below to see if there's a regional store that carries the book!

-🤝 **Help Each Other Out!** 🤝
-This page is open-source!
-You can add links directly by editing this page or please [file an issue](https://github.com/nature-of-code/buyers-guide/issues) letting the community know if you were (or were not) able to find teh book!

 ## Retailers by Country

-Below is a list of retailers where we've been able to find the book.
-If you see ⚠️ next to a listing, we haven't yet confirmed if they do indeed carry it.
-If you are able to help us check, please [open an issue](https://github.com/nature-of-code/buyers-guide/issues) or submit a pull request directly to this page!
-Additionally, please verify that you're purchasing the 2024 edition and not the 2012 version.
-You can usually identify the correct edition by checking the cover design, publication year, or ISBN number (ISBN-10: 1718503709, ISBN-13: 978-1718503700).
+Below is a list of retailers where we’ve found the book available.
+If you see ⚠️ next to a store, we haven't confirmed if they currently carry it.
+If you can help verify any listings, please [open an issue](https://github.com/nature-of-code/buyers-guide/issues) or submit a pull request directly to this page!

+Also, make sure you’re getting the 2024 edition, not the 2012 one!
+You can usually tell by the cover design, publication year, or by checking the ISBN number (ISBN-10: 1718503709, ISBN-13: 978-1718503700).

 ### East Asia